Updated on 2/28/2022

 Overall, online shoppers are uncertain about drone delivery, but nearly one-third are excited about the option.

-Online Shoppers Are Excited About Drone Delivery’s Potential Speed and Cost Savings
+Benefits of Drone Deliveries Include Potential Speed and Cost Savings

 Online shoppers are most excited about drone delivery being faster (33%) or cheaper (21%) than other delivery options.